Active routine

 This breed is well-established with healthy population numbers.

-Apartment living can work for the Boxer, but it is usually a conditional fit rather than an easy one.
-More exercise, structure, and mental stimulation may be needed than in breeds that score higher here.
+Apartment living can work for the Boxer, but it is more conditional than easy.
+Expect to rely more on exercise, structure, and mental stimulation than with breeds that score higher here.

 The Boxer generally sheds less than average.
-While no breed is truly hypoallergenic, this one often works better for households that prefer less loose hair.
+While no breed is truly hypoallergenic, this one often works better for households that want less loose hair.

 Training the Boxer is often a middle-ground experience.
-The breed can learn well, but progress usually depends on consistency, patience, and keeping training sessions clear and rewarding.
+The breed can learn well, but progress usually depends on consistency, patience, and clear sessions.

-The Boxer is often a strong family breed and usually does well with children when socialized and supervised appropriately.
-Many dogs of this breed are patient, affectionate, and comfortable in active family homes.
+The Boxer is often a strong family breed and usually does well with children when socialized and supervised properly.
+Many are patient, affectionate, and comfortable in active family homes.

 The Boxer is usually a high-energy breed that needs approximately 90 minutes of exercise each day.
-Walks alone may not be enough, so structured activity and enrichment are often important.
+Walks alone may not be enough, so structured activity and enrichment usually matter.

 The Boxer can be a mixed but workable fit around other pets.
-Success often depends on introductions, supervision, and the personalities of the animals involved.
+Success often depends on introductions, supervision, and the personalities involved.

 If you like the Boxer, start with these strongest matches for temperament, household fit, and day-to-day routine.